Hilldale railway station

 Hilldale railway station is located on the North Coast line in New South Wales, Australia opening on 14 August 1911.
 Originally a full-length platform, it was later replaced by the present short platform.
 It serves the rural locality of Hilldale.
-It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle and Dungog.
+It is serviced by Sydney Trains Hunter Line services travelling between Newcastle and Dungog.

 Platforms and services

 Hilldale consists of a single wooden and concrete platform about three metres long.
-It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle and Dungog.
+It is serviced by Sydney Trains Hunter Line services travelling between Newcastle and Dungog.
 There are five services in each direction on weekdays, with three on weekends and public holidays.
 It is a request stop with passengers required to notify the guard if they wish to alight and "flag" the train down if they wish to board.